FAFSA FAQ

 Prepare

-The FAFSA (Free Application for Federal Student Aid) is a free federal form that you must complete to be eligible for:
+The Free Application for Federal Student Aid (FAFSA®) is a free federal form that you must complete to be eligible for:

 Completing the FAFSA is key to ensuring that you can pay for school.

 Deadlines vary by school, state, program of study, and more.
-To ensure that any financial aid package your school offers you contains aid from as many sources as possible, apply/renew as early as you can.
+To ensure that any financial aid notification your school offers you contains aid from as many sources as possible, apply or renew as early as you can.

 Varies by school